Parc scientifique Initialis

 Laurence visits lemonde.fr, and luxury clothing websites — but only for research purposes

-Marie watches: a lot of foreign TV shows/series, in the original language, of course
+Marie watches: a lot of U.S. TV series in the original language and videos from the website https://universiteitvannederland.nl/

 Soazig Le Charlès